Key Points

 Notable Examples of General Ledger Accounts

-• Asset accounts: Examples of such would be cash, inventory, accounts receivable, land, investments, and equipment.
+- Asset accounts: Cash, inventory, accounts receivable, land, investments, equipment

-• Liability accounts: Typical examples would be accounts payable, notes payable, accrued expenses payable, and customer deposits.
+- Liability accounts: Accounts payable, notes payable, accrued expenses, customer deposits

 How Does a General Ledger Differ from a Balance Sheet?